 This program runs alongside the Northeastern co-op cycle, so cycles begin in January and July of each year.
 Applications for both Mentors and Mentees are now closed.

 After the applications have closed, participants will be selected and matched.
-All accepted mentors and mentees will be notified and invited to attend the kickoff event in early February.
-The program will conclude with a wrap dinner in mid-June 2018.
+The current program will conclude with a wrap dinner in mid-June 2018.

 The Fall 2018 cycle will run from mid-July through December 2018.CLOSE